-Monthly support meetings are held, generally on the third Tuesday of the month (but check the website for up-to-date info), with expert speakers on various educational topics of interest to members.
-Last year members learned about ‘Innovations in Transplantation’ from a Transplant surgeon, had a conversation with a Rabbi about multicultural aspects and issues with organ donation, heard from a transplant pharmacist who understood the unique needs of recipients and spoke with a social worker about the practical issues involved with preparing for a transplant.
+Monthly support meetings are held, generally on the third Tuesday of the month (but check the website for up-to-date info), with expert speakers on various educational topics of interest to members and conversations with each other about what is happening in our lives and the world.
+Meetings are currently virtual.
+Last year members learned about ‘Innovations in Transplantation’ from a transplant surgeon, celebrated the gift life with a donor remembrance meeting, discussed individual experiences and feelings about COVID and antibodies, heard from a transplant pharmacist who understood the unique needs of recipients and spoke with a nutritionist about healthy eating choices.

 The board keeps our members informed of the issues and challenges in legislation, organ shortage and ideas to improve the sobering numbers of people still waiting for a lifesaving transplant.
 We work to influence policy and legislation change, side-by-side along with the OPO, LiveOnNY, surgeons and coordinators at our area transplant centers, and other transplant organizations and advocacy groups that serve our community.